Critical Topic Discussion Group 1 Communications in a Crisis – March 26, 2020

 Lisa Arora from Get The Picture created a graphic recording of our session:

-Einblau & Associates is hosting 2 more Discussion Group Sessions on Critical Topics in a Crisis:
+Einblau & Associates hosted 2 more Discussion Group Sessions on Critical Topics in a Crisis:

 - Remote Management: Practical solutions for effectively managing the performance and productivity of a remote workforce.

 Wednesday April 1 9:00 am PDT | 10:00 am MDT | 12:00 PM EDT

 - Staff Mental Health: Your role as a manager & leader in supporting mental health within your teams during uncertain times.

 Wednesday April 8 9:00 am PDT | 10:00 am MDT | 12:00 PM EDT

 Get The Picture captures a group’s key ideas – in text, images and colours – in the moment, during a facilitated group discussion.
 Their proven visual facilitation methods inspire dynamic and highly productive collaboration and lead to stronger decision-making and positive strategic action.